catalystdao/generalised-relayer/README.md

 ## Evaluator

 The evaluator takes in messages along with their parameters to estimate if it is worth it to relay the message.
-It exposes a method to do so which can be called from the getter after a new bounty has been placed.
+It exposes a method which is called on the submittor for evaluations.

 ## Collector